BenjaminPlanterose/UMtools/README.md

 # 2  cg02050847    43656343    73683470
 ```

-Type II probes have only one address and cover methylated and unmethylated intensities by employing the same probe in both channels
+Type II probes have only one probe or address (A) which covers both methylated and unmethylated intensities:
 ```r
 head(TypeII[, 1:3], n = 2)
 #          Name    AddressA